c2mon/c2mon/docs/docs/user-guide/server/database.md

 However, for testing purposes it might be interesting to directly manipulate the tables.

-> **Please note!**
+> **Please note!** <br>

->The listed tables are only read at startup in case the In-Memory cache has not yet been initialised.
+The listed tables are only read at startup in case the In-Memory cache has not yet been initialised.
->Apart from that, the server does only depend on the database access for making data backups.
+Apart from that, the server does only depend on the database access for making data backups.